• Skip to primary navigation

 Jump to Recipe

-Making Slow Cooker Chicken Stock is a convenient and easy way to get a rich and flavorful broth.
-Simply place chicken bones, vegetables, and seasonings in the slow cooker and let it simmer for 12 hours on low heat.
+Making Low Calorie Slow Cooker Chicken Stock is a convenient and easy way to get a rich and flavorful broth.
 This low and slow cooking method allows all the flavors to fully develop, resulting in a delicious and nourishing broth.
+Stovetop instructions included!

 Jump to: